Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/host_server_system_specifications.md

 Dear IT Dept,

-Our digital collections team will be testing a Docker implementation of the Islandora digitial repository system called [ISLE](https://islandora-collaboration-group.github.io/ISLE/).
+Our digital collections team will be testing a Docker implementation of the Islandora digital repository system called [ISLE](https://islandora-collaboration-group.github.io/ISLE/).

 We require access to a server meeting the following specifications: